-- Update zoning to guide and incentivize desired growth to aid in achieving community goals. - Develop Hamlet and Route 9N Architectural and Site Design Guidelines. - Schedule an update the Local Waterfront Revitalization Program. - Update signage regulations.
+- Update zoning to guide and incentivize desired growth to aid in achieving community goals. - Develop Hamlet and Route 9N Architectural and Site Design Guidelines. - Schedule an update to the Local Waterfront Revitalization Program. - Update signage regulations.

-P2 - Align and facilitate development in and around Bolton Landing to ensure growth compliments the pattern of natural resources, existing building, and available infrastructure.
+P2 - Align and facilitate development in and around Bolton Landing to ensure growth complements the pattern of natural resources, existing buildings, and available infrastructure.